weizhang1995/weizhang1995.github.io/_posts/2019-06-05-contented-based-filtering.markdown

 (link: https://github.com/GoogleCloudPlatform/training-data-analyst)

-To run this lab, we need to use TensorFlow version 1.13.1.
+To begin with, we need to use TensorFlow version 1.13.1.

 ```python